Position Title: Accounting & Human Resources Coordinator

 - A cover letterthat states your interest in the position and expands on your experience operationalizing equity in an institutional setting.
 Please describe how your skill set aligns with the qualifications listed above.

 Southwest Washington Accountable Community (SWACH) is a local nonprofit working to improve health in Southwest Washington.
-We bring together community members and other experts to address our region’s biggest health challenges.
+We bring together community members and other experts to address our region’s most significant health challenges.
 Through innovative partnerships and local resources, we’re working to create lasting changes and a healthier future – for everyone.

 SWACH is one of nine organizations leading the state’s Healthier Washington Initiative in their regions.
 These Accountable Communities of Health (ACHs) are building a healthier Washington that meets their communities’ unique needs.